‘Good Trouble’ Star Daisy Eagan Talks LGBTQ Representation In The Industry

 The actress went on to say that she currently feels “so grateful to be a small part of the revolution,” referring to the increased level of LGBTQ representation currently on television and in movies.

-While Eagan didn’t reveal any details about her character’s upcoming storyline or drop any teasers for new episodes, fans of the series can keep up with Callie, Mariana, Joey, and the rest of the gang at The Coterie when Good Trouble airs on Tuesday at 8 p.m.
+While Eagan didn’t reveal any details about her character’s upcoming storyline, or drop any teasers for new episodes, fans of the series can keep up with Callie, Mariana, Joey, and the rest of the gang at The Coterie when Good Trouble airs on Tuesdays at 8 p.m.
 ET on Freeform.